TimoteoTapia/FamilySearchAI/data/raw/understanding-the-focus-person.md

 url: "https://www.familysearch.org/en/help/helpcenter/article/understanding-the-focus-person-in-source-linker"
 ---

 # Understanding the focus person in Source Linker

-Article Id: 24158

-June 06, 2024

 The focus person is the central figure in Source Linker.
 All other individuals are displayed in relation to that person.

 ## How do I know which name is the focus person?

 When you open Source Linker, the focus person will appear under a blue bar near the top of the two columns of Source Linker.
 The name of the focus person also appears at the top of the page on the left as a link.

 The link opens a new tab with more detailed information about this person.

 ## Can I change the focus person?

 Yes.
 Here’s how:

 1. Find the current focus person on either column of Source Linker.
 2. In the blue bar above the focus person’s name, click **Change Person**.